joshuabloemer/metadata-viewer/README.md

 A simple command line metadata reader

 # Usage
-metadata-viewer "path to file" to print all metadata directories and tags.
+`metadata-viewer "path to file"` to print all metadata directories and tags.
 \
-Format: directory - tag = value
+Format: `directory - tag = value`\
+See here for a list of supported formats https://drewnoakes.com/code/exif/